Map Join Optimization

 - The table name in the

-MAPJOINhint is the query alias, not the original table name. - If the small table exceeds 1 GB, Lakehouse ignores the hint and automatically falls back to a regular JOIN.
+MAPJOINhint is the alias used in the query, not the original table name. - If the small table exceeds 1 GB, Lakehouse will ignore the hint and automatically fall back to a regular JOIN.

-- Map Join does not support FULL OUTER JOIN and RIGHT OUTER JOIN (the small table must be on the right side).
+- Map Join does not support FULL OUTER JOIN or RIGHT OUTER JOIN (the small table must be on the right side).

-- In Lakehouse, the optimizer can also automatically select Map Join based on statistics, so manual hints are not always required.
+- In Lakehouse, the optimizer also automatically selects Map Join based on statistics, so you don't need to add the hint manually every time.